aa-m-sa/boxbot/README.md

 use this for anything.

 However, if you insist:
-Create a 'config.yaml' file, see 'config-example.yaml' for syntax.
+Create a 'config.yaml' and 'config-test.yaml' files, see 'config-example.yaml' for syntax.
 Run by executing the script 'bin/boxbot'.

 ## license ##